Spin/Pin-Structures and Real Enumerative Geometry: Base cases

 \begin{rmk} By the $(S^2,\tau)$ case of the CROrient~\ref{CROdegenC_prop}\ref{CdegenSpin_it} property established in Section~\ref{SpinOrient_subs} and Proposition~\ref{tauspinorient_prp}\ref{PinCan_it}, the conclusion of the latter holds for all rank~1 odd-degree real bundles $(V,\vph)$ over~$(S^2,\tau)$. \end{rmk}

 The orienting construction described above Proposition~\ref{tauspinorient_prp} depends on the $\OSpin$-structure $\os(\bD^2_+)$ on the real vector bundle~$V^{\vph}$ induced by the relative $\OSpin$-structure~$\os$, rather than~$\os$ itself.
 For an $\OSpin$-structure~$\os$ on~$V^{\vph}$, we thus denote by $\fo_{\os}(V,\vph)$ the orientation of~$D$ induced by~$\os$.
-The next statement plays a crucial role in establishing the first part of Proposition~\ref{tauspinorient_prp}.
+The next statement plays a crucial role in establishing Proposition~\ref{genspinorient_prp}\ref{genspindfn_it}.

 \begin{prp} Suppose $(V,\vph)$ is a real bundle pair over~$(S^2,\tau)$ and $\os$ and $\os'$ are relative $\OSpin$-structures on~$V^{\vph}$ inducing the same orientation.
 If $\os(\bD^2_+)\!\neq\!\os'(\bD^2_+)$, \hbox{$\fo_{\os}(V,\vph)\!\neq\!\fo_{\os'}(V,\vph)$}. \end{prp}